docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 pt    points                   1 pt = 1/72 in
 px    pixels                   1 px = 3/4 pt = 1/96 in [#]_
 ====  =======================  ==================================

+For lenght values without unit, Docutils writers default to "px".

 The following are all valid length values: 1.5em, 20 mm, .5 in, 42.